 Table of Contents

 Introduction - ‘Which Side Are You On'?
-Towards a Meaningful Understanding of Class in Museums
+Towards Meaningful Attention to Class in Museums

 Part I - Shut Out: Access and the Working Class